 We estimate the fair value of stock options using the Black-Scholes-Merton valuation model.
-Option valuation models, including Black-Scholes-Merton, require the input of highly subjective assumptions that can materially impact the estimation of fair value and related compensation expense.
-These assumptions include the expected volatility of our common stock, risk-free interest rate, the expected term of stock option awards, expected forfeiture rate and the expected dividend yield.
+Option-pricing models, including the Black-Scholes-Merton model, require the use of judgment and subjective assumptions that can materially impact the estimation of fair value and share-based compensation.

+Inputs included in estimating the fair value of a stock option include the price of our common stock, the expected volatility of our common stock, risk-free interest rate, the expected term of stock option awards, expected forfeiture rate and the expected dividend yield.

-A description of the key inputs used in estimating the fair value of stock options is provided below:
+A description of the key inputs, requiring estimates, used in determining the fair value of stock options is provided below:

 Expected volatility -Volatility is a measure of the amount the price of our common stock has fluctuated (historical volatility) or is expected to fluctuate (expected volatility) during a period.
 We use historical volatility based on weekly price observations of our common stock during the period immediately preceding a stock option grant that is equal to the expected term of the grant (up to a maximum of five years).
-We believe volatility in the price of our common stock as measured over the preceding five years provides a reliable projection of future long-term volatility.
+We believe the volatility of the price of our common stock measured over the preceding five years provides a reliable projection of future long-term volatility.

-Risk-free interest rate -The risk-free interest rate is the average interest rate consistent with the yield available on a U.S. Treasury note with a term equal to the expected term of a stock option grant.
+Risk-free interest rate -The risk-free interest rate is the average interest rate consistent with the yield available on a U.S. Treasury note with a term equal to the expected term of a given stock option grant.

-Expected term -The expected term reflects an estimation of the time period we expect an option grant to remain outstanding.
-We use the simplified method in developing an estimate of the expected term.
+Expected term -The expected term reflects the estimated time period we expect an option grant to remain outstanding.
+We use historical data to develop this input.